Colack/colack.github.io/README.md

-# site
+# Site

-This is the front facing source code for my personal website.
-It is built using HTML5, and Markdown.
+This is a website made with React.